welch-lab/CytoSimplex/README.md

 # scPlotSimplex

-"scPlotSimplex" is an R package the creates simplex plot showing similarity between single-cells and clusters.
+"scPlotSimplex" is an R package that creates simplex plot showing similarity between single-cells and terminals represented by clusters of cells.
+RNA velocity can be added as another layer of information.

+For Python users, we have a Python package [pyPlotSimplex](https://github.com/mvfki/pyPlotSimplex) that provides the same functionalities.

 ## Installation